 Countertransference informs your therapist how to keep your needs in a session separate from their own.
 It can be a subconscious response to support the development and tracking of the goals identified in the early stages of your therapeutic relationship.

 There are pros and cons to countertransference.
 An example of how it can be helpful in the sessions is when the therapist has experienced a variation of what is happening or what is being described from you in the session.
 If you tend to be on the more reserved side during sessions and the therapist has someone in their life who is also on the more reserved side, the therapist may be able to pull from their own experiences to describe to you what it’s like for the people in your life when interacting with you.
 You will receive feedback in a safe, compassionate environment to help you grow in this area.

 Why is countertransference important?

-It is helpful for therapists to be aware of their countertransference in and out of the therapeutic space to best support you.
+It is helpful for therapists to be aware of their countertransference in and out of the therapeutic space to best support them.
 Countertransference also allows therapists to share effective support for you through challenging topics that may come up in sessions.
-Therapy should be that nonjudgmental safe space where your therapist shares how and why boundaries need to be directed.
+Therapy should be a nonjudgmental safe space where your therapist shares how and why boundaries need to be directed.

 Questions to Ask Myself To Recognize My Own Transference

-It may be time to journal through some of the following prompts to understand your transference of different parts of the therapeutic relationship.
+It may be time to journal through some of the following prompts to understand your transference of different parts of the therapy relationship.